Best Electric Bikes Vancouver 2026: 30 Picks for Rain & Hills

 What happened to Rad Power Bikes in Vancouver?

-Rad Power Bikes filed Chapter 11 bankruptcy in December 2025 and was sold to Life Electric Vehicles for $13.2 million USD in January 2026.
-The Vancouver showroom — Rad’s only Canadian retail location — closed permanently.
-Canadian warranties for pre-bankruptcy purchases were voided.
-The CPSC issued a battery fire warning affecting RadWagon 4, RadCity, RadRover 5, RadRunner 2, and RadExpand 5.
+Rad Power Bikes filed Chapter 11 bankruptcy on December 15, 2025.
+The sale to Life Electric Vehicles closed on March 5, 2026 for $13.2 million USD.
+Rad’s Vancouver showroom — its only Canadian retail location — closed permanently in January 2026, and warranties for pre-bankruptcy purchases were voided.
+As of mid-2026 the new owner has no confirmed Canadian legal entity or warranty program.
 See our full Rad Power alternatives guide →

-Can my Vancouver condo ban e-bike storage?
+Can my Vancouver condo or strata ban e-bike storage?

 Is the BC e-bike rebate still available in 2026?